 - Clicking or popping jaws: the jaw may jump or pop when opening or chewing as teeth grinding increases muscle tension.

-We will evaluate the condition of your dental health with a comprehensive exam and diagnostics as needed to look for the underlying cause of your bruxism, including a TMJ disorder.
-Damage to the teeth or gums should also be addressed as a part of your treatment plan for the best possible result.
+We will evaluate the condition of your dental health with a comprehensive exam and diagnostics as needed.
+We’re looking for the underlying cause of your bruxism, including a TMJ disorder.
+The dentist addresses damage to the teeth or gums as a part of your treatment plan for the best possible result.

 We may recommend restorative treatments to repair tooth damage or address how the teeth make contact when biting.
 For patients with malocclusion that is affecting the bite, we offer orthodontic treatment with invisible braces to straighten teeth.